Disclaimer

 + Eucharistic Adoration & Spiritual Communion

 With the temporary suspension of public worship and the Sacraments that's now commonplace, these devotions have taken on a greater relevance.
-Spiritual Communion may be performed any time, anywhere - click here for more information about the practice... and fortunately, through modern technology, we can now adore Jesus through various chapels that offer livestreaming, 24/7 - click here to view one such chapel... and here is access to another one in the United Kingdom.
+Spiritual Communion may be performed any time, anywhere - click here for more information about the practice... and fortunately, through modern technology, we can now adore Jesus through various chapels that offer livestreaming, 24/7 - click here to view one such chapel... and here is access to another one in the Poland.

 Most Sacred Heart of Jesus,